 Answer: Normalization is done to remove redundant data and data which is not referred to in the application.
 Its main objective is to reduce complexity, ensure the correctness of the relationship, and all data are grouped and collated correctly.

 De-Normalization is the process of adding redundant data to a normalized model for better reading and documentation purposes but this has an impact on storage and performance.

 Q #2) What are the issues faced during Data Modeling?

-Answer: The common issues encountered during data modeling are – Overloading Data model.
+Answer: The common issue encountered during data modeling are – Overloading Data model.
 If the number of Tables increases beyond say 200 the performance gets impacted and complexity also increases, resulting in failures and issues.

-The model is just a representation and has no relation to the company’s working.
-The company’s goal, processes, key focus areas are not understood and captured.
+The model is just a representation and has no relation to the company’s work.
+The company’s goal, processes, and key focus areas are not understood and captured.
 The application built on this basis will not yield an impactful result.
 Normalization and De-normalization should be done only if there is a strong reason.

 Q #3) What are the Primary key and Foreign key?

-Answer: Primary key is a column or group of columns that have a unique value for every row in the table.
+Answer: Primary key is a column or group of columns that has a unique value for every row in the table.
 In a table containing students’ data, each row represents a specific student’s data.
 So, the primary key i.e., a unique key (student-id) should identify each student.
 A foreign key is a column or a group of columns that link two tables.

 A child table’s foreign key will be linked to the parent table’s primary key.
-A student’s table can be linked to the result’s table by linking the student-id of the result table to a primary key in the student’s table.
+A student’s table can be linked to the result table by linking the student-id of the result table to a primary key in the student’s table.
 This will help in displaying the student profile from the student’s table and the result from the result table of a specific student.